Amanita nivalis

-Amanita nivalis, the snow ringless amanita or mountain grisette, is a species of basidomycote fungus in the genus Amanita.
+Amanita nivalis, the snow ringless amanita or mountain grisette, is a species of basidiomycete fungus in the genus Amanita.

 Taxonomy

 A. nivalis was first described by the Scottish mycologist Robert Kaye Greville in 1826 from specimens found growing at high altitudes in the Scottish Highlands.
 He gave it the Latin epithet nivalis (of the snow) to indicate the alpine type habitat in which he found it growing rather than to describe its white colour.